Non-Exact Symplectic Cobordisms Between Contact 3-Manifolds: Introduction

 \subsection{The main theorems on handle attaching}

 The cobordisms of the previous section are constructed by repeated application of two handle attaching constructions that we shall now describe.
 The handles we will work with take the form

-where in each case $\Sigma$ is a compact oriented surface with boundary.
+where in each case $\Sigma$ is a compact oriented surface with boundary, appearing with reversed orientation because we think of it as a ``symplectic cap'' for the page of an open book decomposition.
 In the first case, we shall attach $\p\Sigma \times \DD$ to the neighborhood of a transverse link, and in the second case, $\p\Sigma \times [-1,1] \times S^1$ is attached to the neighborhood of a disjoint union of pre-Lagrangian tori.
 It is important however to understand that these constructions are not truly \emph{local}, as the attaching requires neighborhoods that are in some sense sufficiently large.
-This condition on the neighborhoods is most easily stated in the language of (possibly blown up and summed) open book decompositions---that is not necessarily the only natural setting in which these operations make sense, but it is the first that comes to mind.
+This condition on the neighborhoods is most easily stated in the language of (possibly blown up and summed) open books---that is not necessarily the only natural setting in which these operations make sense, but it is the first that comes to mind.

 We have derived considerable inspiration from the symplectic capping technique introduced by Eliashberg in \cite{Eliashberg:cap}.
 The goal of Eliashberg's construction was somewhat different, namely to embed any weak symplectic filling into a closed symplectic manifold, but it can also be used to construct symplectic cobordisms between contact manifolds with supporting open books that are related to each other by capping off binding components.
 Indeed, Eliashberg's capping construction works as follows: \begin{enumerate} \item Given $(M,\xi)$ with a supporting open book $\pi : M \setminus B \to S^1$, attach $2$-handles to $[0,1]\times M$ at $\{1\} \times M$ along each component of~$B$ via the page framing.
 This transforms $M$ by a $0$-surgery along each binding component, producing a new $3$-manifold $M'$ with a fibration $M' \to S^1$ whose fibers are the closed surfaces obtained by capping the original pages with disks.
 Any symplectic structure on $[0,1]\times M$ dominating~$\xi$ can then be extended over the handles so that the fibers of $M' \to S^1$ are symplectic. \item Cap off the boundary of the cobordism above by presenting $M'$ as the boundary of a Lefschetz fibration over the disk with closed fibers. \end{enumerate} The first step can be generalized by observing that if we choose to attach $2$-handles along some but \emph{not all} components of the binding, then the new manifold $M'$ inherits an open book decomposition